dnyniell/daniell-portfolio/readME.txt

 2) Since this project is install using npm so you are required to run tailwind compilation using the terminal
 3) Refer package.json -> script dev
 4) Type in terminal npm run dev to compile tailwind css
-5) Then use livewire to host the project
+5) Then use live server to host the project